Tual: Demographics

 Around 75% of the population are Muslim, 25% are Christian, 0.08% are Hindu, and 0.01% are Buddhist.
 The city's life expectancy is 65.21.
-There are more females than males, making up around 51.34% of the city population.
+As at mid 2023, there were 44,782 males and 45,225 females.

 Education

 There are fifteen kindergartens, sixty-four elementary schools, thirty junior high schools, fourteen senior high schools, and six vocational high schools both public and private.
 In addition, there are three higher education institutions.

 Healthcare

 The city only has one hospital, but is also supported by two clinics, nineteen puskesmas, and one central pharmacy.
 The only hospital in the city, Maren Hi Noho Renuat Regional Hospital, is owned by city government and undergoing an expansion expected to be completed in 2021.
 There are also 18 family planning clinics as of 2019.
 There are exactly 100 mosques and 24 churches in the city.

 Culture and entertainment

 Transportation

 187,72 kilometers out of 353,59 kilometers of roads in the city are paved using asphalt.
 Angkots exist in the city and are the only available form of public transportation.
 Other informal taxis and motorcycle taxis also exist, but online transportation services such as Grab and Gojek have not yet established a presence as of 2021.
 The closest airport is Karel Sadsuitubun Airport and Dumatubin Airport which are located around 10 minutes' journey from the city.
 The city is also served by Pelni to connect it to other neighboring islands and regions.